Anthony Wayne Bridge: Construction

+Reconstruction and Dehumidification Project

 In April 2012, the city of Toledo and the Ohio Department of Transportation announced a project that would close the bridge to traffic for nearly 2 years.
 The redevelopment project took nearly 3 years to complete and reopened in October 2015.

+During this process a bridge cable dehumidification system was added to the main cables to prevent corrosion, the fourth such installation of a dehumidification system in the United States and the first to be completed in Ohio.

+The Toledo Arts Commission raised over $900,000 for new LED lighting to be installed on the bridge after its planned reconstruction ended.
+The new lighting was unveiled in 2019 and was designed by Austrian-born artist Erwin Redl.